 We believe that if we open our hearts and minds to the possibilities each and every one of us, no matter how small, can make a difference in our school and beyond.
 The parable of The Mustard Seed teaches us that God can do a lot with a little!

 At Newdigate school we passionately believe that every child has a unique, inner curiosity to learn.
-Through investigative experiences and inspiring teaching, all of our young children will learn and grow as scientists, learning about our world and how we can help it.
+Through providing enriching experiences and inspiring teaching, all of our young children will learn and grow into computer literate adults.

-How will the children learn and grow in Science?
+How will the children learn and grow in Computing?

 How do we make this happen?

-Pupils will be given the opportunity to explore and think critically during their Science lessons.
-We spark our children’s imaginations so that they find Science inspiring and interesting and link it to their learning in other parts of the curriculum, for example Maths, Computing and Moles (making outside learning exciting).
-We always start a new topic by eliciting children’s existing understanding of a topic so that they can learn and grow as they build on their existing knowledge of a concept.
+Through flexible, child focused tasks, we foster children’s imaginations so that they find Computing inspiring and interesting and relevant to their learning in other parts of the curriculum, for example Maths, English and Science.
+Our Computing curriculum is progressive and builds on children’s understanding from the previous year group.
+We always start a new topic by eliciting children’s existing understanding from the previous year group so that they can learn and grow as they build on their existing knowledge of a concept.

 How do we know this has made a difference?

-At Newdigate school, our children can talk about things they have observed, questions they have asked and investigations they have planned and carried out.
-We consider timely assessment in Science to be key to children’s progress.
-By eliciting previous knowledge of a topic we address misconceptions early and help children build on what they already know.
+At Newdigate school, our children can talk about things they have observed, questions they have asked and things they have created in Computing.
+We consider timely assessment in Computing to be key to children’s progress.
+By eliciting previous knowledge of a topic, we address misconceptions early and help children build on what they already know.
 Informal assessment and questioning are used every lesson and feed into teacher planning for the next lesson.
-Science is tracked using the schools adapted Rainbow Continuum assessment model with a focus on Scientific enquiry skill and how they progress and develop over time.
-These are the skills that enable our children to become lifelong Scientists and are always at the forefront of our minds as teachers at Newdigate.
+Computing is tracked using the schools adapted Rainbow Continuum assessment model and this allows us to observe how they progress and develop over time.

 The children can talk about…